Barefoot Running Guide – Learning Barefoot Technique And How It Can Benefit You

 A small study in the Journal of Sports Medicine and Physical Fitness supported the Vibram Five Fingers claim to being close to barefoot running in terms of foot biomechanics.
 Although runners should check with their podiatrist before beginning a long distance training program.

-Benefits of Running Barefoot
+Benefits Of Running Barefoot – What Are They?

 Experts say shoe runners can transition to barefoot within three weeks.
 People who walk and run in bare feet claim the benefits are almost immediate.
 Other than human biology, other benefits of going this way include: